kalvish21/PreviewController/README.md

 4. Be sure to implement `QLPreviewControllerDataSource` for each class that uses PreviewController.

+5. Currently PreviewController is not available on Cocoapods.
+You can add the files to your project manually.

 ### Code example

 A simple use case would be the following: